pact-foundation/pact.io/README.md

 ![](.gitbook/assets/pact-logo.png)

-Pact is a contract testing tool.
-Contract tests assert that inter-application messages conform to a shared understanding which is documented in a contract.
+Pact is a `contract testing` tool for HTTP and message based applications.
+Contract tests assert that inter-application messages conform to a shared understanding that is documented in a contract.
 Without contract testing, the only way to ensure that applications will work correctly together is by using expensive and brittle integration tests.

 Do you [set your house on fire to test your smoke alarm?](https://dius.com.au/2014/05/19/simplifying-micro-service-testing-with-pacts/) No, you test the contract it holds with your ears by using the testing button.
 Pact provides that testing button for your code, allowing you to safely confirm that your applications will work together without having to deploy the world first.

 ## Contract Testing

-Contract testing ensures that a pair of applications will work correctly together by using automated test suites for each application in isolation to ensure the messages they exchange conform to a shared understanding which is documented in a "contract".
+Contract testing ensures that a pair of applications will work correctly together by checking each application in isolation to ensure the messages it sends or receives conform to a shared understanding that is documented in a "contract".

+For applications that communicate via HTTP, these "messages" would be the HTTP request and response, and for an application that used queues, this would be the message that goes on the queue.

-In practice, a common way of achieving this is to check that all the calls to your test doubles [return the same results](https://martinfowler.com/bliki/ContractTest.html) as a call to the real application would.
+In practice, a common way of implementing contract tests is to check that all the calls to your test doubles [return the same results](https://martinfowler.com/bliki/ContractTest.html) as a call to the real application would.

 Contract testing is immediately applicable anywhere where you have two services that need to communicate - such as an API client and a web front-end.
 Although a single client and a single service is a common use case, contract testing really shines in an environment with many services \(as is common for a microservice architecture\).
 Having well-formed contract tests makes it easy for developers to avoid version hell.
 Contract testing is the killer app for microservice development and deployment.